BugelNiels/nitro/README.md

 ![downloads](https://img.shields.io/appveyor/build/bugelniels/nitro.svg) ![stars](https://img.shields.io/github/stars/bugelniels/nitro.svg) ![watchers](https://img.shields.io/github/watchers/bugelniels/nitro.svg) ![license](https://img.shields.io/github/license/bugelniels/nitro.svg) ![follow](https://img.shields.io/github/followers/bugelniels.svg?style=social&label=Follow&maxAge=2592000)

+## Disclaimer

+The project is still in development and can be considered in early-alpha.
+As such, I am still working hard on fixing bugs.
+If you encounter any, please feel free to create an issue.

 ## About the project

 NITRO is a powerful tool for building complex image processing routines.
 Instead of needing to modify source code or